Change Your Image

 But Tom Cruise is not the only flaw in this project (this project was born crooked at birth).
 The movie itself was never taken seriously.
 What do you expect from a movie coming out after the summer season?
 A serious film about a serious subject, with a good script and a good acting?
 No way.

 The movie is full of useless sex jokes typical of larger-budget films from Hollywodd, the Tom Cruise scene having sex with his wife in the cockpit of the plane is ridiculous or Tom Cruise's character constantly showing the "butt"- It's deplorable, I know.
-Or male jokes like Tom Cruise facing 100 or more Latinos with a baseball bat.
+Or male jokes like Tom Cruise facing 100 or more Hispanics with a baseball bat.
 Incompetent scene.

 The direction of the film is flawed, the pace is horrendous, there are some scenes too long, or some too short.
 The acting is too fake, especially on the part of Jayma Mays (the most unbelievable justice solicitor, I have ever seen) and Sarah Wright (the windy head, annoying, generic woman of Barry Seal).